Fighting Norway

-Fighting Norway is a 10-minute 1943 Canadian documentary, part of the Canada Carries On series of short films produced by the National Film Board of Canada.
+Fighting Norway is a 10-minute 1943 Canadian documentary, part of the wartime Canada Carries On series of short films produced by the National Film Board of Canada.
 The film was directed by Sydney Newman, one of a number of shorts that were intended for theatrical release.

 Synopsis

 The role of the free forces of occupied Norway during the Second World War is documented, especially the role of the Norwegian underground.

 Canada offered haven to Norwegian troops at a "Little Norway" Norwegian Army Air Service/Royal Norwegian Air Force training camp in Ontario.
 The training of Norwegian air crew in Canada, and the relationships formed between servicemen of the two nations is emphasized.